 - Do as many dumbbell crunches as possible in 30 seconds then rest for 30 seconds and then move to another exercise.

 Also, check out: Top 14 Dumbbell Oblique Exercises

 6. Dumbbell Surrenders

-The “surrenders” an unpopular but an effective full-body dumbbell workout that works on the different muscles at once such as hamstring, glutes, quads and the shoulders.
-This isn’t a pure HIIT exercise but it’s a good workout to include in the HIIIT weights workouts training.
+The dumbbell “surrenders” an unpopular but effective full-body dumbbell workout that works on the various muscles at once, such as hamstring, glutes, quads, and shoulders.

 How to do the dumbbell surrenders